Dr Daniel Black MBBS (Qld) FRANZCO FRACS A/FACAsM

 Dr Black was admitted as a fellow of the Royal Australian and New Zealand College of Ophthalmologists in 1995 and in the following year to the Royal Australasian College of Surgeons.
 Dr. Black’s specialty is cataract surgery.
 In 2001 he pioneered ultra small incision cataract surgery and was the first in Australia to perform cataract surgery through a 1.3 mm incision.
 He has been asked to lecture and demonstrate this technique throughout Australia and Asia.

-A desire to participate in community service led Dr Black to join Royal Australian Air Force as a Reserve Officer.
+A desire to participate in community service led Dr Black to join the Royal Australian Air Force as a Reserve Officer.
 He holds the rank of Squadron Leader and is attached to 1st Expeditionary Health Squadron at RAAF Base Amberley.
 He has led a team to evacuate a casualty with eye injuries from the Middle East Area of Operations during the Iraq War.

 The Civil Aviation Safety Authority has designated Dr Black as an Aviation Ophthalmologist.
 He is also a member of the Australasian Society of Aerospace Medicine and is a past committee member.
 Dr Black is committed to serving the rural community and has been visiting the St George Hospital in western Queensland since 1996 to offer ophthalmic clinics to a community which would otherwise be missing out on specialist services in this area.